dmbarbour/wikilon/docs/StateModels.md

 It seems attenuation in Rumpelstiltskin design is linear.
 Rob Meijer uses only one attenuation: read-write to read.
 I might use two levels: ownership to message to query-only.
 Here, ownership allows direct read-write access to the bytecode, and ability to create new objects or destroy existing ones.
 Message limits to passing messages (query or update), and thus allows the object to secure itself.

+## Should State Resources be Pure?
+Yes.

+I reject `{tokens}` from being part of state.
+But this doesn't forbid tokens from becoming arguments to queries or updates.
+Indeed, it might be convenient to have side-effects driven by internal state of objects.
+But the difficulty with this is, again, that readers won't be able to make the same observations on state as writers (who might observe by passing some tokens into the object), and also we end up exposing internal state of objects by accident.